corcor27/Introduction_to_R/_episodes/14-filesystems.md

  - "R will make assumptions about data types unless you are explicit"
 ---

-# What are variables and why do we want them?
+### What are variables and why do we want them?

-### Moving on from calculation
-we don’t just want RStudio to be our calculator.
+We don’t just want RStudio to be our calculator.
 We want to be able to store and manipulate data in a meaningful way.
 We want to perform operations on data, possibly many times.
 It would be useful to have a clarity and context for the data we are using; ideally descriptive names to make our data more manageable.

 ### Data types
 R utilises different data types to efficiently store and manipulate different kinds of data.
 We will look at the most common data types in R.

 Data type | Example
 ------------ | -------------
 Numeric | 5.4
 Character | "Hello"
 Logical | TRUE/FALSE
 Factor | small, medium, large

->Context: R is dynamical typed; this means that you do not need to specify a data type when you declare a variable.
+>***Context:*** R is dynamical typed; this means that you do not need to specify a data type when you declare a variable.
 That means you can give the variable name and the data you want to store and let R worry about how it deals with that.

+### Defining variables
-We can define some variables.
+Let's go ahead and define some variables.
 Into the console type:

 ```
 x <- 10
 ```
 {: .input}

 ```
 y = 5
 ```
 {: .input}

 The variables x and y should now have populated your environment screen.
 We can inspect them, but they are relatively predictable.

+> ### Syntax note:
-You may notice we used two different ways to define variables.
+>You may notice we used two different ways to define variables.
 The convention in R is to use ‘<-‘.
 In most other languages ‘=’ is the convention.
-They are interchangeable in R but it is best practice to use ‘<-‘.
+They are interchangeable in R, but it is best practice to use ‘<-‘.
+{: .callout}  ]

 {% include figure.html max-width="100%" file="/fig/environmentVars.png"
 alt="RStudio environment pane showing newly declared variables" caption="Figure 1: RStudio environment pane showing newly declared variables" %}

-Try:
+Let's add a few other variables of different variable types, Try:

 ```
 my_name <- "your name"